Top 6 Foods to Increase Good Cholesterol (HDL)

-Vegetables in general have beneficial effects when it comes to increasing good cholesterol levels.
-However, carrots stand out thanks to their beta-carotene, fiber, vitamin and mineral content.
+Vegetables, in general, are very beneficial when it comes to increasing good cholesterol levels.
+However, carrots stand out thanks to their beta-carotene, fiber, vitamin, and mineral content.

 Overall, these nutrients help cleanse your bloodstream and promote the transport of bad cholesterol from your tissues to the liver.
-Thus, this facilitates its removal.
+Thus, facilitating its removal.

 - You can add carrots to salads, juices, or smoothies.